 Use comps to analyze property values and get a sense for local monthly maintenance fees across many condo communities.
 And remember to always ask exactly what the condo maintenance fees include, when comparing different condominiums.

-Condo maintenance fees will affect you differently, depending on whether you’re a landlord or a condo flipper.
+Condo maintenance fees will affect you differently, depending on whether you’re a landlord or a house flipping investor.
 Here’s what you need to know depending on your real estate investing strategy.

 It helps if the fees cover visible amenities, such as a gym, pool, or security guard.
-They make the flat maintenance fees easier to swallow for buyers, which in turn, helps the condo sell faster.
+They make the flat maintenance fees easier to swallow for buyers, which in turn, helps the condo fix and flip sell faster.

 Because the owner isn’t responsible for exterior repairs or groundskeeping, there will be less in the way of renovations for you to tackle as an investor.
 That can make flipping a condo easier than a large single-family house, but it may also leave the profit margins slimmer.